-The Mathematics Department is one of the largest in the UK and contains within it many world-class research groups.
+The Mathematical Institute is one of the largest in the UK and contains within it many world-class research groups.
 This is reflected in the wide choice of topics available to you, especially in the fourth year.

 The Philosophy Faculty is the largest philosophy department in the UK, and one of the largest in the world, with more than 70 full-time members, admitting more than 500 undergraduates annually to read the various degrees involving philosophy.
 Many Faculty members have a worldwide reputation, and the library and other facilities are acknowledged as among the best in the country.
 The large number of undergraduates and graduates reading philosophy with a variety of other disciplines affords the opportunity to participate in a diverse and lively philosophical community.

 Mathematics and Philosophy is a 4-year course with a strong mathematical component.
 The syllabus has a substantial overlap with the pure mathematical part of the syllabus for Mathematics.
-The ‘Studying Mathematics at Oxford’ brochure contains information about the course content and can be found here.
+The Mathematical Sciences departmental prospectus contains information about the course content and can be found here.

 On the Philosophy side, students sit two papers at the end of the first year.
 The first paper, Elements of Deductive Logic, covers introductory formal logic.
 The content of this paper includes material studied by all first-year students in joint schools involving Philosophy, but also questions of a more mathematical nature that are specifically designed for students studying Philosophy in combination with Mathematics, Computer Science, or Physics.